 Most consumers unfamiliar with microbiology will tell you that if you want to know if food is contaminated, just test it.
-Unfortunately, as we all know, microbiological sampling of food to detect presence of pathogens is very difficult.
+Unfortunately, as we all know, microbiological sampling of food to detect presence of pathogens has challenges.
 Most bacterial pathogens are not homogenously distributed in our food and fresh meat is not an exception, so it is difficult to represent the overall level of contamination through the collection of a sample.
-In addition, the enteric pathogens like Salmonella and Escherichia coli O157:H7, O26, O103, O45, O111, O121 and O145 (STECs) are most often present in very low numbers in raw foods of animal origin, when they are there at all.
-To detect them takes examination of a large number of sample units from a lot, and even then the law of probability works against us in ensuring safety.
+In addition, the enteric pathogens like Salmonella and Escherichia coli O157:H7, O26, O103, O45, O111, O121 and O145 (STECs) are most often present in very low numbers in raw foods of animal origin, if present at all.
+Pathogen detection requires the examination of a large number of sample units from a lot, and even then, the law of probability works against methodologies in ensuring the safety of foods.

 Assuring the safety of food from production through consumption is a complicated process requiring an organized, deliberate approach to preventing and controlling potential hazards rather than detecting them.
 The HACCP System is now widely accepted as the most effective and logical way to assure the safety of food.
-Before a HACCP plan can function with assured control, it must be determined that all hazards reasonably likely to occur have been identified and that the plan to control them is scientifically sound and will be effective.
+The HACCP system, developed to ensure the safety of foods in space, focuses on controlling the process rather than testing alone.
+Testing is a component of the HACCP system used to verify the system.
+For a HACCP plan to function properly, all hazards reasonably likely to occur must be correctly identified and the plan to control the hazards must be scientifically sound and effective.
 Validation, both of individual Critical Control Points (CCP) as well as the entire HACCP plan, is integral to determining the soundness of a HACCP plan.
-Pathogen testing is an active and important part of a functioning HACCP plan and may be used in both initial validation and continuing verification of the plan.
+Pathogen testing is an active and important part of a functioning HACCP plan and may be used in both initial validation and ongoing verification of the plan.

-Beyond HACCP considerations, pathogen testing for many beef processors has become a requirement for products to enter commerce and a routine practice in their establishment.
+Beyond HACCP considerations, pathogen testing for many beef processors has become a requirement for products to enter commerce and a routine practice in establishments.
 When individual positive pathogen tests occur, actions that address the hazard found in that product lot are taken to reduce or eliminate the hazard.
 When multiple positives occur within a shift or across multiple shifts, event period management gives operators the tools and discipline to understand, contain and mitigate the risk.

 The objective of this document is to recommend best practices for lotting, sampling, laboratory analysis and event period management for programs conducting pathogen testing in a variety of products produced in a beef processing plant.
-While an establishment may conduct other microbial testing to monitor the efficacy of their dressing practices, interventions, sanitation programs or other aspects of the food safety program, this document deals only with best practices related to routine pathogen testing.
+While an establishment may conduct other microbial testing to monitor the efficacy of dressing practices, interventions, sanitation programs or other aspects of the food safety program, this document deals only with best practices related to routine pathogen testing.
 It is imperative that the establishment clearly understand the purpose of all testing, how to interpret the results of such testing and most importantly, know what to do with the results of the testing.
+Simply said, before a sample is taken and tested, confirm what action will be required if the sample is positive.